sergey0222/Neural-Networks-and-Value-Investing/README.md

 Model_1
 - one training example consists of Net Incomes of a single company on US market for 2011-2017 years
-- target value is Net Income for the same company in 2018.
+- labeled data is Net Income for the same company in 2018.
-- number of training examples: 1607
+- total number of examples in training and test sets: 1607
 - method: regression
 - loss functions: Mean Absolute Error
-- accuracy of prediction is around 1% (in some cases down to 0.3-0.4%)
+- prediction error proved to be around 1% (in some cases down to 0.3-0.4%)
 - the data is prepared using this repository: https://github.com/sergey0222/SEC-Financial-Statement-Data-Sets-Tools